-The Of fering Class A common shares offered by us 7,000,000 shares Option to purchase additional Class A common shares 1,050,000 shares Class A common shares to be outstanding after this offering 13,270,569 shares (14,320,569 shares if the underwriters exercise their option to purchase additional Class A common shares in full) Class B common shares to be outstanding after this offering 4,638,855 shares Class A1 common shares to be outstanding after this offering 12,995,954 shares Class B1 common shares to be outstanding after this offering 16,057,618 shares Total common shares to be outstanding after this offering 46,962,996 shares (48,012,996 shares if the underwriters exercise their option to purchase additional Class A commor shares in full) Voting rights Following this offering, we will have four classes of common shares outstanding: Class A common shares, Class A1 common shares, Class B common shares and Class B1 common shares.
+Following this offering, we will have four classes of common shares outstanding: Class A common shares, Class A1 common shares, Class B common shares and Class B1 common shares.
 Each Class A common share will entitle its holder to one vote per Class A common share.
 Each Class B common share will entitle its holder to ten votes per Class B common share.
-Our Class A1 common shares and Class B1 common share.
 Our Class A1 common shares and Class B1 common shares will not have voting rights.
-Immediately following this offering, the holders of our Class A common shares will account for 22.2% of our aggregate voting power and the holders of our Class B common shares will account for the remaining 77.8% of our aggregate voting power.
-See "Principal Shareholders" and "Description of Share Capital" for additional information.
-Use of proceeds We estimate that the net proceeds from this offering will be approximately \$113.4 million (or approximately \$131.0 million if the underwriters exercise their option to purchase additional Class A common shares in full), based on an assumed initial public offering price of \$18.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+Immediately following this offering, the holders of our Class A common shares will account for 24.1% of our aggregate voting power and the holders of our Class B common shares will account for the remaining 75.9% of our aggregate voting power.
+See "Principal Shareholders" and "Description of Share Capital"

+for additional information.

+Use of proceeds

+We estimate that the net proceeds from this offering will be approximately \$138.1 million (or approximately \$159.4 million if the underwriters exercise their option to purchase additional Class A common shares in full), based on the initial public offering price of \$18.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

 We intend to use the net proceeds from this offering to advance the clinical development of rilonacept, mavrilimumab and KPL-716, and to fund other research and development activities and for working capital and general corporate purposes.
+See "Use of Proceeds" beginning on page 84.

+Risk factors

-See "Use of Proceeds" beginning on page 83.Risk factorsSee "Risk Factors" beginning on page 13 and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our Class A common shares.Proposed Nasdaq Global Select Market symbol"KNSA"
+See "Risk Factors" beginning on page 13 and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our Class A common shares.

+Nasdag Global Select Market symbol

+"KNSA"